Surprising Things You Can Make in a Toaster Oven—And Things You Can’t

 “When I make a prime rib dinner, I use my oven all day, so the Yorkshire puddings need to be made elsewhere—the toaster oven is perfect,” says Rachel MacPherson of the website Radical Strength.
 Test your knowledge to see if you can correctly guess the name of these British foods.

 A smaller lasagna will be your next go-to weeknight meal for when you’re craving some comfort food and are short on time.
 Blogger Sarah from Sustainable Cooks makes a gluten-free lasagna that’s ready after just 15 minutes in the toaster oven.
-If you have more time, try making lasagna in your slow cooker.

 You can make veggie or fruit chips in the toaster oven for a healthy, non-greasy snack.
 “One advantage to using a toaster oven is that it can be run at a very low heat for quite a while, making it great for dehydrating,” says Ellie Golemb, chef at Culinarie Kit.
 For a killer banana chip, slice into 1/8″ rounds, brush with lemon juice, sprinkle with sea salt and smoked paprika.
 Cook in the toaster oven on low (200°F) for an hour or until chips are golden.
 They’ll crisp up while cooling, she says.